AReyH/sales_snowflake_dwh/README.md

 create schema sales.raw;
 ```

 I created the mock data running [`data.py`](src/data.py).
-This output the `sales.csv` file.
+This output the `sales .csv` file.
 I uploaded this file into Snowflake and loaded it into the schema sales.raw.